You are here

 Loyola neurologists use the most up-to-date technologies to diagnosis neurologic disorders.
 These include neuroimaging such as CT scan, MRI (magnetic resonance imaging), CT angiography, catheter cerebral angiography, electroencephalography (EEG), evoked potentials (response recorded following an electrical stimulus), transcranial Doppler ultrasonography, prolonged EEG video monitoring and electromyography (EMG).

 A series of tests for neurocognitive function are used for the diagnosis and planning of treatment in individuals with brain diseases that affect thinking and behavior such as epilepsy, dementia and movement disorders including Parkinson’s disease, stroke and head injuries, such as those resulting from sports injuries.

 Loyola's Stroke Center has earned the Gold Seal of Approval™ for stroke care from the Joint Commission.
 Services cover every aspect of stroke care for patients and their families.
 The Stroke Center cares for patients with acute ischemic and hemorrhagic strokes, carotid artery disease, subarachnoid hemorrhage and other complex cerebrovascular disorders (aneurysms, cerebrovascular malformations, genetic disorders and pediatric stroke, among others).
 Patients are treated in a multidisciplinary setting in the Emergency Department, Acute Stroke Unit, Neuro-Intensive Care Unit and dedicated outpatient clinics.

-Click here to learn more about the our innovative clinical trials on stroke, multiple sclerosis, epilepsy and headaches.
+Click here to learn more about the our innovative clinical trials.